akhtet/myXNLI/README.md

 Additional and optional lines for human translator notes are also allowed with a hash prefix (#).
 This is useful for flagging translations that require review or documenting any observations made during translation.

 Lastly, each entry in the file is separated by a blank line followed by another entry.

-The translation revision was managed in a separate git repo https://github.com/akhtet/myTxQA
+The translation revision was carried out in a private git repo, but final revised translation files have been imported into this (myXNLI) repo.

 ## Acknowledgements
 Each phase of myXNLI dataset development is contributed by the following volunteers.